microbullet/SgkDoc/documentation.md

-# WARNING
-## A very large update to modding is about to come out making this doc largely obsolete until we can fully document all the new stuff, you have been warned

 # Shotgun King Documentation
 ## Prerequisites

 [Click me](https://microbullet.github.io) to go back to the resources page
-### Things that you absolutely need to have before you begin modding Shotgun King: The Final Checkmate.
+### Things that you absolutely need to have before you begin modding
 - Basic knowledge file structures and how to navigate through menus
 - A text editor of some kind
-- An image editor, Windows should come pre-packaged with an image editor
+- An image editor (Windows should come pre-packaged with an image editor)
-- Shotgun King version 1.24 or above
+- Shotgun King version 1.3 or above
 - The directory in which your [Shotgun king] exe is stored

 ### Some things that are preferred to have
 - Visual studio code
-- Access to version 1.245
+- Access to version 1.3 (currently only available on itch)
-- Basic coding knowledge (Lua)
+- Intermediate coding knowledge, specifically lua

 ### Some things to note before modding
-- The game is prone to crashing and not working properly
+- The game is very easy to break and is prone to crashing
-- Never change the names of any of the files in the mod folder
+- Never change the names of any of the files in the mod folder *(pending on the new update)*
 - Crash logs rarely provide you with help you can understand. if you encounter any problems that aren't explained in the documentation ask the PUNCAKE discord for help and most people will help, if you can’t find a reliable answer then contact me on discord at “Spooky#9159”

 ## How to install mods
-- Go into your SK directory and add a folder called mods
+- Go into your SK directory and create a folder called mods
 - Get the [Base Mod.zip](https://github.com/microbullet/microbullet.github.io/files/9674152/Mod.Base.zip) file.
+- Unzip the file
 - Put the Base mod folder into the mods folder
 - If your file structure looks like “mods > base mod > files” then you are good to go